 The case design has received a minor update, too.
 The corners of the case are softer and more rounded than on the Series 6.
 Again, it’s something you might not even notice unless you had two Apple Watches side by side.
 The case is a bit bigger, though, but only by about 1mm.

-Moving underneath the external design, the Series 7 received virtually no internal hardware upgrades this year.
+Moving underneath the external design, the Series 7 received virtually no internal hardware upgrades.
 The watch is powered by the Apple S7 chip, which is based on the same CPU architecture found in the Series 6’s S6 chipset.
 Apple estimates performance between the two SoCs is about the same, although the S7 boasts a few battery-improving tweaks to compensate for the Series 7’s larger display.

 I had no issues with performance throughout the testing period.
 Opening and switching between apps, summoning Siri, and navigating with Google Maps were all smooth as can be.

-Charging doesn’t take as long, however.
-The Series 7 charges 33% faster than its predecessor, thanks to the new (included) magnetic fast-charging USB-C cable.
-(A charging brick is not included.)
-It’ll get you from 0-80% in about 45 minutes.
-Also, if your battery is dead and you’d like to use the watch for sleep tracking, Apple says just eight minutes on the charger gets you enough battery life for eight hours of sleep.
+Charging also doesn’t take as long anymore.
+The Series 7 charges 33% faster than its predecessor, thanks to its (included) magnetic fast-charging USB-C cable.
+(A charging brick is not included, so you’ll need to buy one yourself.)
+The cable will get you from 0-80% in about 45 minutes.
+Also, if your battery is dead and you’d like to use the watch for sleep tracking, just eight minutes on the charger gets you enough battery life for eight hours of sleep.
 That’s pretty good!
 Although I’m sure if you asked Apple Watch users, they’d ask for a larger, longer-lasting battery rather than a faster-charging battery.